 My absolute favorite time of year to be in Girona is for the spectacular flower festival, Temps de Flors.
 Every year since its launch in 1954, the festival transforms the city into a living art instillation for one week in May filling the streets with magnificent colors and flowers from all over the world.

-Each visitor receives a festival map you’d be lost without it that takes you through every single instillation in the city.
-While some are in plain view, others are hidden in secret underground cave tunnels, Arabic baths or inside museums.
+Each visitor receives a festival map that takes you through every single instillation in the city.
+While some are in plain view, others are hidden in secret underground cave tunnels or museums.

 While you definitely need to take advantage of these exhibits, keep in mind that lines are much longer than usual on weekends during the festival.